 This pages details FEMA's efforts to complete coastal flood studies along the Atlantic coast and provides links to resources for the public to obtain information on the status of specific coastal studies.

-As an update to a 2008 report, the Updated Tidal Profiles for the New England Coastline report includes all relevant data, station information, analyses and figures from the initial report as well as highwater mark data for significant events along the New England coastline and tidal profiles omitted in the original report.
-The intent of this report is to provide an inclusive source for coastal stillwater elevations for all of New England to be used in analysis supporting FEMA Flood Insurance Studies.
+For the New England coastline, FEMA published Updated Tidal Profiles for the New England Coastline (March, 2012), an update to the 1988 U.S. Army Corps of Engineers coastal flood frequency curves presented in Tidal Flood Profiles, New England Coastline.
+The intent of FEMA’s 2012 report is to provide an inclusive source of coastal stillwater elevations for all of New England, to be used in analysis supporting FEMA Flood Insurance Studies.

 Four FEMA Regions share jurisdiction of the Atlantic coast, working in partnership with each other and with local, tribal, state and other federal agencies to ensure the coastal flood studies are carried out effectively and efficiently.